-Sampling error is usually measured in terms of the standard error for a particular statistic (mean, percentage, etc.), which is the square root of the variance.
+Sampling error is usually measured in terms of the standard error for a particular statistic (total, mean, percentage, etc.), which is the square root of the variance.

-If the sample had been selected as a simple random sample, it would have been possible to use straightforward formulas for calculating sampling errors.
-However, the LFS is the result of a multi-stage design, and it was necessary to use more complex formulas.
+If the samples are selected using simple random sampling, it would have been possible to use straightforward formulas for calculating sampling errors.
+However, the LFS/SOF is the result of a multi-stage design, hence it is necessary to use more complex formulas.

 Sampling errors are computed using statistical programs.
-These statistical programs use the Taylor linearization method to estimate variances for survey estimates that are means, proportions, or ratios.
+These statistical programs use the Taylor linearization method to estimate variances for survey estimates of means, proportions, or ratios.